Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31F-audio-subsystem.md

 **Test description**

-This test aims to verify that the external headset is properly recognized after plugging in the 3.5 mm jack into the slot.
+This test aims to verify that the external headset is properly recognized after plugging the 3.5 mm jack into the slot.

 **Test configuration data**